Qudarius Ford

-Qudarius Jaquinn Ford (born February 7, 1992) is a professional Canadian football defensive back who is a free agent.
+Qudarius Jaquinn Ford (born February 7, 1992) is an American former professional football defensive back.
 He played college football at South Alabama where he was on the team from 2010 to 2015.

 Ford signed with the Toronto Argonauts on April 24, 2017, after attending a free agent tryout at IMG Academy.
 He won his first Grey Cup championship in 2017 where he recorded a team-leading eight defensive tackles in the game.
 After two seasons where he missed time due to injury, he was released by the Argonauts on February 3, 2020.

 Ford signed a two-year contract with the Hamilton Tiger-Cats on February 11, 2020.
 He was released on June 28, 2021.